Explore Japan's essential sites and hidden gems

 Yakitori, grilled meat skewers, are one of the most popular dishes in Japan, as well as abroad.

 Natto: Mito in Ibaraki is a natto capital of Japan and traditional wara natto (natto wrapped in rice straw) is its signature product.

 The Okinawa archipelago contains many treasures, both in landscapes and culinary specialties.
 One of them is a special local sweet potato called "beni-imo".
 What's so special about it?

 Made by fermenting rice, rice vinegar (yonezu in Japanese) is an essential ingredient in today's Japanese cuisine.
 It is known around the world for its vital role in the preparation of sushi.

-Manju are a very popular sweet throughout all of Japan.
-They are available in hundreds of different shapes and flavors.
+Manju is a very popular confectionery throughout Japan.
+It is available in hundreds of different versions.

 Do you find table service overrated at restaurants?
 Does ordering over the counter feel too restrictive?